shiva-sravani-mudiyanur/hw2-solution/expense_tracker/README.md

 * **Input Validation:**
   Reuses Homework 1 validation logic for both adding transactions and filtering.

+* **Export to CSV:**

+User specifies an output filename.

+Filename is validated to be non‑empty string and to end with ".csv".

+The first line of the file contains column headers, and each subsequent line contains a transaction.

 ## Testing

 The test suite includes: